Good arts + big ambition.

 The Goulburn Art Award

 The Goulburn Art Award is a biennale award and will run again in 2020.
-Entries will open in 2019, dates will be announced here and via social media channels.
+Entries will open in early 2020 and the exhibition opening 17 April.

 Each year, we support a graduating artist from the School of Art and Design, ANU through the Emerging Artist Support Scheme.

 Featured media releases are available here.

 Gina has specialist skills in the development and delivery of bold creative outcomes for organisations and artists alike.
 Gina has delivered hundreds of exhibitions in Australia and abroad, working with artists at all stages of their careers.
 Prior to Goulburn, Gina was with Artbank where she worked to connect the public to the collection, which holds over 11,000 works.
 In 2015-2016 she was a Coodirector at Firstdraft, Australia’s longest running artist-led initiative and has worked at the Museum of Contemporary Art, Australia and Grantpirrie Gallery, Sydney.
 Under her direction the Gallery has launched its first touring initiative with Museums & Galleries NSW, undergone a significant audit of the permanent collection, unveiled an award winning new visual identity and evolved its programming towards supporting contemporary artists at the high point of their careers.
 Gina was awarded Highly Commended at the Minister's Award for Women in Local Government, 2018.